dereuromark/cakephp-tools/docs/Behavior/Passwordable.md

 # Passwordable Behavior

 A CakePHP behavior to work with passwords the easy way
-- Complete validation
+- Complete validation.
-- Hashing of password
+- Hashing of password.
-- Requires fields (no tempering even without security component)
+- Requires fields (no tempering even without security component).
-- Usable for edit forms (require => false for optional password update)
+- Usable for edit forms (require => false for optional password update).
+- Only change minimal code (adding the behavior at runtime), no entites/tables need modification.
+- No accidental password setting on any other action.

 Also capable of:
 - Require current password prior to altering it (current => true)